gtrufitt/dear-evelina/site/content/things/_index.md

 url = "https://dearevelina.com/blog/how-to-switch-adapt-toys/"
 [[things]]
 categories = ["sensory"]
-description = "Evelina loves watching the lasers and the lights (as do Evelina’s parents!)" name = "Laser and Led Projector" picture = "/img/aa5988e6-0739-4d9e-9854-1dff8ae9a772.jpeg" url = "https://www.amazon.co.uk/dp/B088ZXXBY8"
+description = "How lovely are these lights!
+You can change the speed and colours and isolate the space colour or laser." name = "Laser and Led Projector" picture = "/img/aa5988e6-0739-4d9e-9854-1dff8ae9a772.jpeg" url = "https://www.amazon.co.uk/dp/B088ZXXBY8"